Terex (TEX) Q3 2017 Results - Earnings Call Transcript

 Towers business, towers cranes business, we continue to see good growth there.
 And that's really driven in North America and the UK up right now, relatively small business within cranes, but we see a good growth.
 And our Utilities business is a solid contributor, consistent growth, they execute well.
 And so, that market is very consistent.
 That's what we like about that in that market.

 So, overall, I think we're seeing improvements.
 It's challenging, but stabilizing.
 And I think the year kind of played out the way we had anticipated.
 We thought the first half of the year would be down, it was.
 The second half of the year is stabilizing and increasing.
-So, that's how I'd characterize the crane markets.
+So that's how I'd characterize the crane market.
 It's improving, but it's still challenging.
-There's not any euphoria when you talked to crane customers, but there are clearly – attitudes are demonstrably stronger than it were a year ago.
+There's not any euphoria when you talk to cranes customers, but they're clearly – attitudes are demonstrably stronger than they were a year ago.

 John D. Sheehan - Terex Corp.